Last Updated on December 1, 2024 by Edward Harris

 For children up to age 19 and pregnant women who meet income guidelines, the MCHP program is currently active and provides a reputable solution for low-income households.
 Medicaid eligibility is largely determined by household income, and is also available to many low-income family members.
 Often, a household may have a combination of adults that are receiving federal subsidies to purchase Marketplace plans, while SCHIP is covering the children.
 Requirements include legal US citizenship and currently residing in the state.
 Provided benefits include physician visits, hospitalization, tests, lab work, dental and vision, immunizations, prescriptions, substance abuse treatment, and mental health services.

 There were about 750,000 residents without coverage before the first year of Open Enrollment seven years ago.
 At that time, it represented about 13% of the state’s population.
 However, a few years later, only about 8% of the population was uninsured.
 The significant reduction was a result of a combination of factors including the implementation of the ACA legislation, and higher Medicaid enrollment.
-Maximum household income requirements for SCHIP eligibility are $32,200 (one person), $43,550 (two persons), $54,900 (three persons), and $66,250 (four persons).
+Maximum household monthly income requirements when applying for Medicaid through the Maryland Health Connection (children limit) are $4,041 (one person), $5,487 (two persons), $6,929 (three persons), $8,372 (four persons), and $9,818 (five persons).

 Who Are The Available Companies?